-As recruitment competitions for many positions across the Civil and Public Service usually attract a high number of applicants, candidates are therefore required to undertake a range of relevant assessment tests and exercises over several selection stages.
-We use a demand-led approach which means candidates may be progressed in batches through the various assessment stages at different times, based on the number of vacancies that arise.
+As recruitment competitions for many positions across the Civil and Public Service usually attract a high number of applicants, candidates are therefore required to undertake a range of relevant assessments and exercises over several selection stages.
+We use a demand-led approach which means candidates may be progressed in batches (i.e. groups of candidates at a time) through the various assessment stages at different times, based on the number of vacancies that arise.

 Typical Recruitment Timelines

 Timelines will vary depending on several factors including, but not limited to; volume of applications, number of vacancies, and resource availability due to volume of other live competitions at a given time.
 Panels are typically active for approximately 18-24 months and candidates can come under consideration at any point.
 However, there is no guarantee that being placed on a panel will lead to a job offer.
 The number of roles allocated from a panel depend on the number of relevant vacancies that arise in that time period.

 Large volume recruitment competitions for general grades such as Temporary or Permanent Clerical Officer, Executive Officer and Administrative Officer can take several months due to the significant number of applications typically received.
 Candidates generally progress through each stage of the recruitment process in batches.
 Your batch number will be determined by the score you achieved in comparison to other applicants, at the stage of the competition.
 Candidates who score higher, progress more quickly.

 Stages in Our Recruitment Process